 To help determine if you have sciatica, your sciatica pain specialist will perform a physical exam first to note your back pain history.
 They will ask you about your posture, range of motion, and other observable physical conditions.
 In some cases, you may need an X-ray, MRI, or CT scan to diagnose this spine condition.*

-Based off your consultation, your doctor could recommend cold compression for a few days, and heating pads after that.
+Based off your consultation, your sciatica doctor could recommend cold compression for a few days, and heating pads after that.
 Although having sciatica might prompt you to rest and take it easy, being mobile is very important.
 Sitting still could cause further irritation of the Sciatic Nerve, lower back stretches and staying in motion can help reduce any inflammation.*

 *The effectiveness of diagnosis and treatment will vary by patient and condition.
 New York Spine Institute does not guarantee certain results.

 New York Spine Institute provides high-quality care and treatment for individuals suffering from Sciatica.
 With experienced professionals and offices throughout Greater New York City, we are here to help you on your way to recovery.
+Speak with a sciatica pain specialist today.